erfan-mehraban/DS-exercises-fall96/README.md

 ## License

-This project is MIT licensed.
+All codes are released under the MIT license.